kadiraktass/Smove/firmware/README.md

 ## Installation instructions

-To use RPi script:
 You need to activate I2C interface on your RPi.
 Open a terminal window in RPi.
 Run:

     sudo raspi-config

 Go to **5 Interfacing Options**.
 Select **I2C** and select **Yes**.
 Also, you need to install libraries for I2C if they are not installed yet.
-Run:
+In the terminal, run:

     sudo apt-get install python-smbus i2c-tools